adalbertogc1/annual-loads-energy-plus/README.md

 DOAS (Dedicated Outdoor Air Systems): Integrated with other HVAC components, DOAS ensures fresh air supply, improving indoor air quality.
 Hybrid Systems: Combining the benefits of multiple system types to achieve optimal environmental control and energy usage.
 Each HVAC option is customizable, allowing for adjustments in efficiency, control types, and integration with renewable energy sources.

+## Ultra frast EnergyPlus simulation
+Quickly run simulation results using the powerful EnergyPlus engine in the back end.
+Explore annual loads per month and per room.

 # How it Works 🛠️
 User Input: Define your building parameters through the sliders.
 Building Generation: The application generates a 3D model based on your inputs.